 Ticks through the summer social calendar

 Ticks do not take July off when relatives visit.
 Paths to fire pits, volleyball corners, and garden gates still brush grass that ticks can use.
-If your summer is lawn heavy, keep the tick conversation active on tick control even when mosquitoes feel like the louder problem on the deck.
+Keep the tick conversation active on tick control even when mosquitoes feel like the louder problem on the deck.

 Events and block parties

-Peak months are also when fundraisers, weddings, and company picnics cluster.
+Peak months are when fundraisers, weddings, and company picnics cluster.
 If you are hosting something larger than a usual cookout, read events and share guest arrival times when you reach out.
-Barrier work needs time to dry before chairs cover the turf, the same practical point we make for any seasonal customer.
+Barrier work needs time to dry before chairs cover the turf.

 Simple habits that pair with professional visits

-• Empty saucers and move wheelbarrows after storms all summer, not only in spring.
+- Empty saucers and move wheelbarrows after storms all summer

-• Tell us if you add new beds or hardscape mid season so we adjust routes.
+- Tell us if you add new beds or hardscape mid-summer so we adjust routes

 Where to read more and how to reach us

-Browse other seasonal notes on our blog, confirm towns on service areas, and learn about our history on about.
-Ready to talk?
-Use contact or call 603 778 1471.
-Visit Exeter or Gilford office pages if you want addresses.
-Mosquito Pros NH has been here since 2010 and we look forward to helping your peak months stay focused on people, not swatting.
+Browse service areas and learn about our history on about.
+Use contact or call 603-778-1471.
+Visit Exeter or Gilford office pages for directions.
+Mosquito Pros NH has served the state since 2010, and we look forward to helping your peak months stay focused on people, not swatting.